Aurelien-Gg/Cryo-pip/ClusterCARE/READme.md

 Select option (currently only option 1 works)

-- Enter path to even mrc
+- Enter path to even reconstrution

-- Enter path to odd mrc
+- Enter path to odd reconstrution

 - Choose output path (will create if doesn't exist)